jmessou/TBAD-CFD-Visualization/README.md

     - The number of points before and after the current one to look for a local min/max.
 You can use the number of files per cycle divided by 2. --nb_points_comp (int)
 * **Output(s)**:
     - Plots of the flow and pressure at all faces (.png) and a summary with the absolute and relative differences (.txt)
-* **Info**: Note that the name of the folder --converted_res_dir needs to be formatted in a specific way so that some parameters can be extracted from the name and not provided as inputs.
+* **Info**: Note that the name of the folder --converted_res_dir can be formatted in a specific way so that some parameters can be extracted from the name and not provided as inputs.
 See code for details.

 Example:
 ```